Paralegal: Professional societies

 NALP (National Association of Licensed Paralegals) is an awarding body for paralegal qualifications, recognized as an awarding organisation by Ofqual, the regulator of qualifications in England and Wales.
 NALP offers self-regulation and Licensing for paralegals in England & Wales.
 NALP's objective is to raise the profile of paralegals in the UK and has dedicated itself to the promoting the status of paralegals and paralegal training in the United Kingdom and abroad.
-NALP offers affordable accessible training and qualifications at all levels.
+NALP offers training and qualifications at all levels.
 NALP is a not for profit company limited by guarantee.

 There are various levels of certification and membership according to the level of training, qualification and experience.
 To become a Licensed Paralegal a person should have an acceptable qualification in law, e.g., the Association's Diploma in Paralegal Studies, ILEX, Law Degree or HND (plus a procedural law qualification) or any other qualification deemed suitable, and who can satisfy the other criteria laid down by the Association namely: knowledge, competence, dedication, character requirements and continuous professional development.

-NALPs mission is to re-enforce and increase its position as the leading professional organisation catering for the career paralegal not only within the legal profession but also within commerce, industry and the private and public sectors and will strive to ensure the proper recognition of its members as an integral part of the legal profession by the quality of its qualifications, professional development and the standards of behavior and its regulatory powers laid down for its members.
-It will encourage, promote and develop the role and practice of the paralegal and represent the best interests of its members.

 The Institute of Paralegals (IOD) is an incorporated professional body for paralegals in the UK.
 A not-for-profit organisation, they set the competency standards for paralegals and legal secretaries, issue legal qualifications, and support, represent and promote paralegals.